3mcnate/csci420-hw1/README.md

 4. Use '1', '2', '3', and '4' to switch between points, lines, triangles, and smooth triangles mode
 5. When in smooth triangles mode, use '9', '0', '-', and '+' to scale and exponentiate the color and height of the heightmap field.

-Animation frames are in hw1/animation
+To animate, pass in a third command line argument (any string).
+Animation frames are then saved in hw1/animation.

 This was a pretty cool assignment!
 Hope u enjoy the animation :)